 To produce commercial alginates like Scogin® and Protaweld®, brown seaweed is renewably harvested.
 Once harvested, alginic acid is extracted from the seaweed it is treated with various salts including sodium, potassium, and calcium to produce sodium alginate, potassium alginate, and calcium alginate.

 Scogin® and Protaweld® Alginates offer a wide variety of functional properties that are useful in industrial applications, such as:

 -Gelling capabilities triggered by the addition of calcium

 -Rheology modification agent / Thickener

 -Water soluble film formation

+Scogin® and Protaweld® Alginates are used primarily in industrial applications as binders, thickeners, and gelling agents.
 The unique properties listed above make Scogin® and Protaweld® Alginates useful in a variety of industrial applications including welding rods, textile printing, paper, packaging, and water treatment.
+In addition, their non hazardous nature makes Scogin® and Protaweld useful in the production of gels for medical and dental applications.
 Selection of the proper grade of Scogin® or Protaweld® for a particular application is based on viscosity & gelation requirements, speed of hydration, and desired shear required for dispersion.
-View the commercially available grades of Scogin® and Protaweld® below for more details.
+View the commercially available grades of sodium alginate, potassium alginate, and calcium alginate below for more details.